 The Group's operations depend on control and stability of the systems used to develop and grow salmon, many of which are outside of the Group's control.
-The technology used in land-based salmon farming involves inherent risks, in particular related to; (i) management of gas levels, (ii) management of water quality, (iii) accumulation of sludge and particles in the RAS systems, (iv) periodic recycling of water, and (v) mechanical risks such as the interruption of power supply and single points of mechanical failure (for example, with respect to the injection wells and dependency on central energy system).
+The technology used in land-based salmon farming involves inherent risks, in particular related to; (i) management of gas levels, (ii) management of water quality and temperature, (iii) accumulation of sludge and particles in the RAS systems, (iv) periodic recycling of water, and (v) mechanical risks such as the interruption of power supply and single points of mechanical failure (for example, with respect to the injection wells and dependency on central energy system).
 The Group has experienced two mortality incidents in its former Denmark Bluehouse and two in the Homestead Facility; (i) in 2017, the mortality incident at its Denmark Bluehouse was due to hydrogen sulphide poisoning caused by clogging (sedimentation build-up) in certain biofilters, (ii) in 2020, higher nitrogen levels than desired at its Denmark Bluehouse caused a mortality incident, (iii) in July 2020, Atlantic Sapphire USA, was forced to initiate an emergency harvest from one of its grow-out systems and the reason was assumed to be disruptive construction work close to the operating environment, including loud sounds and severe vibrations, which stressed the fish.
 There was no indication of intoxication or disease being the cause of this event, and (iv) in March 2021 at the Homestead Facility, significant amounts of particles flowed from the drum filters (particle filtration systems) into the biofilters and trickling filters.
-In October 2022, the Group also experienced the Group to harvest fish in these systems at the Homestead Bluehouse, due to sub-optimal operational procedures, lost its appetite and that mortality rates in these systems were higher than normal, which required the Group to harvest fish in these systems at suboptimal weights.
-This evidences that any change or interruption in the operation and management of these systems, including changes in nitrogen and hydrogen sulphide levels in the vari
+In October 2022, the Group also experienced that fish in certain of the systems at the Homestead Bluehouse, due to sub-optimal operational procedures, lost its appetite and that mortality rates in these systems were higher than normal, which required the Group to harvest fish in these systems at suboptimal weights.